unoplatform/uno.extensions/doc/Overview/Mvux/Advanced/Selection.md

 Head to the View and enable multi-selection in the `ListView` by changing its `SelectionMode` property to `Multiple`.

 > [!NOTE]
-> The source-code for the sample app can be found [here](https://github.com/unoplatform/Uno.Samples/tree/master/UI/MvuxHowTos/SelectionPeopleApp).
+> The source code for the sample app can be found [here](https://github.com/unoplatform/Uno.Samples/tree/master/UI/MvuxHowTos/SelectionPeopleApp).